metaplex-foundation/developer-hub/src/pages/core/plugins/update-delegate.md

 ### additionalDelegates

 Additional delegates allow you to add more than one delegate to the updateDelegate plugin.

-These additional delegates do come with some restrictions such as you can't update the Collection as an Additioanl Delegate address.
+Additional delegates can do everything that the update authority can do except:
+- add or change the additional delegates array (apart from remove themselves).
+- change the plugin authority of the updateAuthority plugin.
+- change the root update authority of the collection.

 ## Adding the Update Delegate Plugin to an Asset